House of Tudor: Protestant alliance

-The fifth marriage was to the Catholic Catherine Howard, the niece of Thomas Howard, the third Duke of Norfolk.
+The fifth marriage was to the young Catherine Howard, niece of the Catholic Thomas Howard, 3rd Duke of Norfolk.
 Catherine was promoted by Norfolk in the hope that she would persuade Henry to restore the Catholic religion in England.
 Henry called her his "rose without a thorn", but the marriage ended in failure.
-Henry's fancy with Catherine started before the end of his marriage with Anne when she was still a member of Anne's court.
+Henry's infatuation with Catherine started before the end of his marriage with Anne when she was still a member of Anne's court.
 Catherine was young and vivacious, but Henry's age made him less inclined to use Catherine in the bedroom; rather, he preferred to admire her, which Catherine soon grew tired of.
-Catherine, forced into a marriage to an unattractive, obese man over 30 years her senior, had never wanted to marry Henry, and conducted an affair with the King's favourite, Thomas Culpeper, while Henry and she were married.
+Catherine, forced into a marriage to an unattractive, obese man over 30 years her senior, had never wanted to marry Henry, and allegedly conducted an affair with the King's favourite, Thomas Culpeper, while Henry and she were married.
 During her questioning, Catherine first denied everything but eventually she was broken down and told of her infidelity and her pre-nuptial relations with other men.
 Henry, first enraged, threatened to torture her to death but later became overcome with grief and self-pity.
 She was accused of treason and was executed on 13 February 1542, destroying the English Catholic holdouts' hopes of a national reconciliation with the Catholic Church.
-Her execution also marked the end of the Howard family's power within the court.
+Her execution also marked the end of the Howard family's power and influence within the English court.

-By the time Henry conducted another Protestant marriage with his final wife Catherine Parr in 1543, the old Roman Catholic advisers, including the powerful third Duke of Norfolk, had lost all their power and influence.
-The duke himself was still a committed Catholic, and he was nearly persuaded to arrest Catherine for preaching Lutheran doctrines to Henry while she attended his ill health.
+By the time Henry conducted another marriage with his final wife Catherine Parr in July 1543, the old Roman Catholic advisers, including the Duke of Norfolk, had lost all their power and influence.
+Norfolk himself was still a committed Catholic, and he was nearly persuaded to arrest Catherine for preaching Lutheran doctrines to Henry while she attended his ill health.
 However, she managed to reconcile with the King after vowing that she had only argued about religion with him to take his mind off the suffering caused by his ulcerous leg.
-Her peacemaking also helped reconcile Henry with his daughters Mary and Elizabeth and fostered a good relationship between her and the crown prince.
+Her peacemaking also helped reconcile Henry with his daughters Mary and Elizabeth and fostered a good relationship between her and Edward.

-Edward VI: Protestant zeal
+Edward VI

 Henry died on 28 January 1547.
 His will had reinstated his daughters by his annulled marriages to Catherine of Aragon and Anne Boleyn to the line of succession.
 Edward, his nine-year-old son by Jane Seymour, succeeded as Edward VI of England.
 Unfortunately, the young King's kingdom was usually in turmoil between nobles who were trying to strengthen their own positions in the kingdom by using the Regency in their favour.